usgs/geomag-algorithms/readme_dependency_install.md

 ## Develop ##

+These instructions only need to be completed if you plan on developing new code for this project.

 1. Install the newest release of [Node][] for Windows, using the Windows Installer (.msi).
   - Use all of the defaults.

+1. Close and re-open your terminal so that your new PATH is loaded.
+   Make sure to navigate back to your `geomag-algorithms` project directory.

+1. Install `obspy` from the terminal.

+        easy_install obspy

 [Git Bash]: http://git-scm.com/download/win
 [Cygwin]: http://cygwin.com/install.html